 Putting a Plan in Place

 Almost everyone we talked to recommended Point Reyes, which is just north of the city.
 And once you get there, you'll see why it's an experience locals treasure.
 Two words: elephant seals!
 We only spent a few hours hiking there, but the elephant seals were quite the racket (literally) and much more enthralling than anything we anticipated.
-It was amazing to hear them grunt,
+It was amazing to hear them grunt, squeal and trumpet in real life.

 Another tip we received was to go kayaking at Elkhorn Slough — there were so many river otters! — and we also ended up squeezing in a whale-watching boat ride.
 We saw five different species of marine animals that day and the boats were staffed with scientists who research aquatic life.